States California

 How is Newborn Screening Paid for in California?

-Currently, the cost of screening in California is $176.25.
+Currently, the cost of screening in California is $225.00 as of July 1, 2024.
 Medi-Cal, health plans, and most private insurance will pay for screening, which is usually included in the hospital bill (rather than a separate billing from the Newborn Screening Program).
+For parents with babies born at home, they will receive a notice from the NBS Program asking for insurance information.
+As a courtesy, CDPH will bill the insurance for the family.

 Policies and Resources